 This became uneconomical as well as impractical to split up families.
 For a time in the 1970's through the early 1990's Icicle Seafoods kept a buying station with ice and provisions for local trollers.
 But the connection to the Chatham Cannery hurt the industry connection, as well as limited the sockeye that were harvested for subsistence out of Sitkoh Creek.
 When the cannery working famies lived over there all summer it was an easier harvest.
 Unless there are low water conditions present, Sitkoh sockeye are not always available, making a trip from Angoon meaningless if it's a day the sockeyes are scattered or not schooled up.

 So while the local canneries lost the local connection- as the Hood Bay Cannery had in earlier times- a handful of the local fishermen did not.
 These fishermen, with just a 5-6 man crew, would be a huge economic unit for Angoon.
 Besides the jobs these boats brought home cook fish from the large catches.
 In 1985, I fished for the same company as Peter Jack and we caught almost exactly the same amount of fish.
 He was a little ahead of me with 562,000 lbs.
+And that year Dennis caught about the same and he was also fishing for Icicle.
 Now that's a little stake to take a few fish home from even though they were mostly pinks and chums.
 The 58 footers were also great for helping with subsistence if the weather was rotten, and of course, to get in a good deer hunt or two over in Peril Strait, Kelp, Hook or Chaik Bays.

 There were yet fishermen like former SEAS members Ronald Johns- FV St Peter, Peter Jack-FV Jerilyn and Dennis Eames-FV Talia who highlined out of Angoon throughout the 1980's and 1990's and were many seasons the top -per capita- purse seine fleet in all of Southeast Alaska.
 In 1993 Dennis Eames was top boat in all of Southeast Alaska with 1.3 million pounds and was typically top boat in the northern districts all of his last 2 decades of seining through his last season in 2006.
 That is, typically top boat if he managed to beat the great Johnny Hinchman on any particular year.
 One of my favorite fishing spots, near Hoonah, was Johnny's and then Dennis's spot.
 But I found it in 1999 while Dennis and Johnny were out in Lisianski on a wild goose chase.
 So I get up the next morning and the Talia was anchored there.
 Because guys had been complaining to me that this spot was too close to their spot, I asked Dennis about it.
 He told me that was his spot.
 Unless Johnny or Wayne got there, but usually Johnny went behind, at Beacon Pt.